JacobMMillion/JacobMMillion/README.md

 Stock and Cryptocurrency Price Prediction Pipeline using historical data and machine learning.
 The pipeline ingests, cleans, and labels data, then trains a Random Forest Classifier optimized with GridSearchCV.
 It achieving an F1-score of 0.63 on testing data sets.
 It can be deployed for real-time predictions based on market features such as price, market cap, and volume, and/or extended to add more data for the model to train on.

 ### **[Educational Content](https://github.com/JacobMMillion/Learning_Land_Lesson_Plans)**
 A collection of resources and tutorials on programming in Python, aimed at helping learners grow their technical skills.
-These lessons include CS basics as well as game design with the `Pygame` library.
+These lessons include CS basics as well as game design with the `Pygame` library and website design with the `Flask` library.

 ## Connect with Me